gh33k/apple-health-chat-mcp/README.md

 - **Comprehensive Health Metrics**: Access step count, heart rate, sleep, energy, and more
 - **Flexible Time Periods**: Ask about today, yesterday, last week, or any custom date range
 - **Automatic Data Discovery**: Scans and parses your Health Export CSV files automatically
-- **Privacy-First**: Your data stays on your device - no cloud processing
+- **Local Processing**: CSV files and MCP server run on your device (query results are sent to Claude)

 ## Installation